OpenDSA/OpenDSA/RST/en/PL/FP9.rst

-In addition to providing a technique that guarantees TCO can be performed, CPS offer a couple of other advantages over straight-forward recursion and the accumulation technique.
+In addition to providing a technique that guarantees TCO can be performed, CPS offers a couple of other advantages over straightforward recursion and the accumulation technique.
 First, suppose we want to make sure that no unnecessary computations are performed when the input list contains a zero.
 We can define a new and improved version of the function, which is called *product4* and